sagarcom853/Namastey-Food-App/README.md

 Food ordering App - Restaurant Food Ordering App

-WFoods is a web-based application that allows users to browse and order food from our restaurant.
+Foods is a web-based application that allows users to browse and order food from our restaurant.
 With a wide variety of delicious dishes and seamless ordering process, we aim to provide a delightful dining experience.

 Technologies Used
 Frontend: React.js, Redux for state management, Tailwind CSS for styling.